arcticmatt/pencil-flip/content/pages/about.md

 * I like reading books, articles, poems, and the back of shampoo bottles.
 * More specifically, the Golden State Warriors are my favorite basketball team, I enjoy playing Neutral Milk Hotel and Priscilla Ahn on guitar, and Ratatouille is my favorite movie.
-And I occasionaly ponder the runtime of various algorithms.
+And I occasionally ponder the runtime of various algorithms.

 So, what's this blog about?
 In short, it's about things I like, things I dislike, and things I find particularly interesting.
 This means there will be some